The Fire Wasn't My Ending. It Was My Becoming.

 I believe you.

-You don’t need permission to call it trauma.
+You don’t need permission to name what changed you.

-You don’t need proof it was “bad enough.”
+You don’t need proof that it was “bad enough.”

 I'm not a therapist or psychologist—I'm a trauma-informed coach who combines lived experience with formal training: